The parkland at Sheffield Park and Garden

 Explore the parkland to discover the natural play trail in Ringwood Toll and stop by the new Skyglade where you can indulge in some cloud watching.
 Climb trees, fly kites and play in streams in this landscape that is nature’s outdoor playground.

 To fully explore the parkland, why not follow a 3 mile trail taking in all the views and landmarks across the parkland?
 This is a moderately hard walk that will take you about an hour and a half and dogs are welcome to join you on short leads.
 Afterwards, rest your weary legs in the tearoom and enjoy some refreshments.
 The link to the trail is at the bottom of this page.

-This July marks the 10 year anniversary of opening the parkland to visitors.
-The land had previously been used by tenant farmers to grow arable crops, such as wheat and oats, and it's been a slow (and still ongoing) process to revert it to grassland.
+July 2018 marked the 10 year anniversary of opening the parkland to visitors.
+The land had previously been used by tenant farmers to grow arable crops, such as wheat and oats, and it's been a slow (and still ongoing) process to revert it back to grassland.

 By signing up to the Countryside Stewardship Agreement, a government scheme for farmers, woodland owners, foresters and land managers to make environmental improvements, we have been able to focus on lowering the nutrient levels in the soil.
 The most effective way to do this has been by having livestock grazing the land, keeping the grasses down and eating the thistles.
 This has enabled the land and grassland to recover and native species to return.